Kim Jong Un 'Has Enough Plutonium for 10 Nuclear Weapons'

 North Korea now has enough material to make 10 nuclear warheads, according to the latest military analysis by its southern neighbor.

-The conclusion is based on Pyongyang’s estimated 50 kilogram stockpile of weapons-grade plutonium, and the reckoning that each warhead would require an average of 4 to 6 kilograms of nuclear material.
+The conclusion is based on Pyongyang’s estimated 50-kg stockpile of weapons-grade plutonium, and the reckoning that each warhead would require an average of 4 to 6 kg of nuclear material.

-Citing Seoul’s 2016 Defense White Paper, released Wednesday, the Korea Times reports that the North’s plutonium stash has jumped from to 50 kilograms over the past two years.
+Citing Seoul’s 2016 Defense White Paper, released Wednesday, the Korea Times reports that the North’s plutonium stash has jumped from 40 to 50 kg over the past two years.
 These new supplies of nuclear material originate from Pyongyang’s reprocessing of its spent fuel rods, the report says.

-An unnamed defense ministry official told the Times that its conclusion came after South Korea and the U.S. “analyzed various aspects such as the operation situation of the North’s nuclear reactor.”
+An unnamed Defense Ministry official told the Times that its conclusion came after South Korea and the U.S. “analyzed various aspects such as the operation situation of the North’s nuclear reactor.”

 The ministry also suggests that Pyongyang is developing both intercontinental ballistic missiles (ICBM) and submarine-launched ballistic missiles, although the same defense official told the Times that the North’s ICBM capabilities have “yet to reach a reliable level.”